01 of 06

 One great thing about felting by hand, however, is that it is very easy to check your work so you can stop exactly when you want.
 It is also a great choice when you're trying to get to a specific dimension.

 The example swatch was considered done when it measured about 3 3/4 inches square.
 Most of the stitch definition is gone, though you can still see the stitches right on the edges, and the swatch has become quite fuzzy.Continue to 6 of 6 below.

 Once the felting process is complete, there's one more step you need to do in order to make your felted project come out right: blocking.

 Blocking helps make your finished project the shape that you want it to be.
-In the case of my swatch, that's a square.
-If you were felting a bag or another large project, you might block it by stuffing it with newspapers until it is the shape you want and allowing it to dry.
+In the case of this swatch, that's a square.
+If you were felting a bag or another large project, you might block it by stuffing it with newspapers until it is the shape you want, then allow it to dry.

 Blocking a swatch is much simpler.
 Simply pin down one corner, then stretch gently until the sides are square and pin down the opposite corner.
-Repeat with the other two.
-Pin down the sides if necessary.
+Repeat with the other two corners and pin down the sides if necessary.

 Allow your swatch to dry and celebrate successfully felting without a machine!